ariscript/www/content/blog/khoury/index.md

 ## Other Testimonies

-I'm not the only one having these feelings about the course changes, and there are many others that want to share their own opinion; I'll link to them in [this list](/blog/khoury-list) and update it regularly.
+I'm not the only one having these feelings about the course changes, and there are many others that want to share their own opinion; I'll link to them on [the Voices page](voices) and update it regularly.

 Please note that this article is licensed CC-BY 4.0 in the hopes that this allows further reach.
 I only ask that you credit anything from this article to